Berkanktk/CyberSecurity/README.md

 To help with this, there are frameworks such as **STRIDE** (Spoofing identity, Tampering with data, Repudiation threats, Information disclosure, Denial of Service and Elevation of privileges) and **PASTA** (Process for Attack Simulation and Threat Analysis)

+### Threat intelligence Classifications
+Threat Intel is geared towards understanding the relationship between your operational environment and your adversary.
+With this in mind, we can break down threat intel into the following classifications:

+- **Strategic Intel:** High-level intel that looks into the organisation's threat landscape and maps out the risk areas based on trends, patterns and emerging threats that may impact business decisions.
+- **Technical Intel:** Looks into evidence and artefacts of attack used by an adversary.
+Incident Response teams can use this intel to create a baseline attack surface to analyse and develop defence mechanisms.
+- **Tactical Intel:** Assesses adversaries' tactics, techniques, and procedures (TTPs).
+This intel can strengthen security controls and address vulnerabilities through real-time investigations.
+- **Operational Intel:** Looks into an adversary's specific motives and intent to perform an attack.
+Security teams may use this intel to understand the critical assets available in the organisation (people, processes, and technologies) that may be targeted.

+#### Threat intelligence Tools
+- Using UrlScan.io to scan for malicious URLs.
+- Using Abuse.ch to track malware and botnet indicators.
+- Investigate phishing emails using PhishTool
+- Using Cisco's Talos Intelligence platform for intel gathering.

 ## Ethics
 ### Penetration tests
 Before a penetration test starts, a formal discussion occurs between the penetration tester and the system owner.
 Various tools, techniques, and systems to be tested are agreed on.
 This discussion forms the scope of the penetration testing agreement and will determine the course the penetration test takes.